olmomoreno/arduino_three_joysticks/README.md

 4. 🔌 Connect your Arduino board via USB.
 5. ✅ Select the correct board and port from the Tools menu.
 6.  ⬆️ Click the Upload button (right arrow icon) to upload the sketch to your Arduino.

+> [!TIP]
+> It is highly recommended that before running the Processing sketch, you download the Arduino sketch to the Arduino UNO board and then run the Processing sketch.

+> [!WARNING]
+> If you run the Processing sketch first and then you try to download the Arduino sketch to the Arduino UNO board, the serial communication port in the Processing skectch is running;, you will experience a communication error when trying to download the Arduino skecth to the Arduino UNO board because the serial communication port is open.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>